FACTBOX-Which UK Conservative lawmakers have called for confidence vote in PM Johnson? | Politics

 FACTBOX-Which UK Conservative lawmakers have called for confidence vote in PM Johnson?

-British Prime Minister Boris Johnson is fighting for his job https://www.reuters.com/world/uk/pressure-grows-uk-pm-johnson-three-more-lawmakers-call-him-quit-2022-02-02 after a series of scandals including the revelation that alcohol-fuelled events were held in his offices and residence during COVID-19 lockdowns.
-Johnson could face a vote of confidence in his leadership if 54 of his 359 Conservative lawmakers submit a letter to the chairman of the party’s "1922 Committee" which represents lawmakers who have no government jobs.
+British Prime Minister Boris Johnson is fighting to shore up his authority after five aides quit his administration, including one of his closest advisers who resigned in protest at his false claim against the opposition Labour leader.
+Johnson could face a vote of no confidence in his leadership if 54 of his 360 Conservative lawmakers submit a letter to the chairman of the party's 1922 Committee which represents lawmakers who have no government jobs.

-British Prime Minister Boris Johnson is fighting for his job https://www.reuters.com/world/uk/pressure-grows-uk-pm-johnson-three-more-lawmakers-call-him-quit-2022-02-02 after a series of scandals including the revelation that alcohol-fuelled events were held in his offices and residence during COVID-19 lockdowns.
+British Prime Minister Boris Johnson is fighting to shore up his authority after five aides quit his administration, including one of his closest advisers who resigned in protest at his false claim against the opposition Labour leader.

-Johnson could face a vote of confidence in his leadership if 54 of his 359 Conservative lawmakers submit a letter to the chairman of the party’s "1922 Committee" which represents lawmakers who have no government jobs.
+Johnson could face a vote of no confidence in his leadership if 54 of his 360 Conservative lawmakers submit a letter to the chairman of the party's 1922 Committee which represents lawmakers who have no government jobs.
 The letters are confidential, so only 1922 Committee chairman Graham Brady knows how many have actually been submitted.
 Below are the seven Conservative members of parliament (MP) who have stated publicly that they have written one.
-The true number of letters may well be higher and nearer the threshold.
+The true number of letters may well be higher.

 1. Roger Gale, MP since 1983 and former Conservative Party Vice-Chair "This prime minister has clearly 'inadvertently' misled the House (of Commons) and he must take the consequences of so doing," he said on Twitter.